vennela-kb/Encryption-of-Image-Using-AES/lwe/Image-Encryption-usingAES/README.md

    - The script decrypts the message by computing a value dec from the encrypted values u and v, and the secret value s.
 Depending on whether dec is greater than half of q, the script determines the original message bit.

  AES Encryption of Image Coefficient:
 I worked on encrypting the cH coefficient from a PNG image using AES encryption, following the method presented by Rachit Goel (available on GitHub).
-Initially, I converted the image to grayscale to read the cH coefficient from a 2D discrete wavelet transform, stored its original value, and then encrypted this coefficient using a key.
-I also made some basic changes to the encrypt and decrypt Python files to facilitate this process.
-The encrypted value was saved in a file named cipher.txt.
-Subsequently, I decrypted the values and printed them.
+Initially, I converted the image to grayscale to read the cH coefficient from a 2D discrete wavelet transformation in the the encrypt file .
+The encrypted value was saved in a file named cipher.txt from main.py.

  Double Encryption with LWE:
 Next, I modified the code from lwe.py (Learning with Errors by Justin Mathew, available on GitHub) to implement double encryption.
 This involved using the cipher.txt file, which contained the AES-encrypted cH coefficient, as input for the Learning with Errors algorithm.
 This double encryption process enhances resistance to quantum computer attacks.